astronomer/astro-sdk/python-sdk/docs/astro/files/operators/get_file_list.rst

 The supported filesystems are :ref:`file_location`

 .. warning::
-    Fetching a lots of files using this method can lead to overload XCOM and also can create lots of parallel tasks if using in dynamic task map expand method.
+    Fetching a lot of files using this method can lead to overloaded XCOM.
+This can create lot of parallel tasks when used in dynamic task map ``expand`` method.

 The following example retrieves a file list from the GCS bucket and dynamically generates tasks using ``expand`` to upload each listed file to a Bigquery table.